gaotongfei/doctor_doug/README.md

 # DoctorDoug

-Run checkup and notify you by mail when there are violations
+Run checkup and notify you on mail/slack when there are violations

 ## Installation